 top of page

-Guardians of the Basin - El Chaltén is an activist program that combines citizen observations, graphic activism and advocacy initiatives for access to environmental information.
+The program combines citizen observations, graphic activism and advocacy initiatives to access environmental information.

 Application to disseminate citizen observations